soccertrack/funfacts/README.md

 ```

 ### 09. Prototype Chain
 When you call a method or access a property of an object in JavaScript, if the method or property isn't directly present in the object, the interpreter will attempt to search for it in the object's prototype.
-If not found there, it continues this search along the parent's prototype chain.
+If not found there, it continues this search along the parent's `prototype chain`.
 If the search yields no result, the return value will be **undefined**.

 ### 10. Object deconstructing
-Object destructuring allows you to extract properties from an object and assign them to variables in a more concise and convenient way.
+`Object destructuring` allows you to extract properties from an object and assign them to variables in a more concise and convenient way.
 The name has to match the property name and only need to do assignment on the properties you are interested.

 ```javascript
 const user = {